-Career professionals have an obligation to contribute to periodic evaluations of the services they provide to their clients.
-The interventions, techniques, and methods of service delivery they use should be evaluated to establish evidence-based practice.
-Career professionals also have an obligation to periodically review the evaluation and research literature in their area of expertise so that the career services they provide to their clients reflect established best practice.
+Career development professionals have an obligation to contribute to periodic evaluations of the services they provide to their clients.
+The interventions, techniques, and methods of service delivery they use should be evaluated to establish evidence-informed practice.
+Career development professionals also have an obligation to periodically review the evaluation and research literature in their area of expertise so that the career services they provide to their clients reflect established best practice.